RSM-unistra/Schrodinger_Crank_Nicholson/README.md

 # Crank-Nicholson Solver for the Schrödinger Equation

 This repository contains a Python implementation of the Crank-Nicholson method to solve the time-dependent Schrödinger equation.
-The Schrödinger equation is a fundamental equation in quantum mechanics that describes how the quantum state of a physical system changes with time.

 ## Features

 - Implementation of the Crank-Nicholson method for solving the time-dependent Schrödinger equation.
 - Support for various potential functions.
-- Visualization of the wave function evolution.
+- Visualization of the wave function evolution in various ways.

 ## Getting Started